Mohammed Umar Subhani : The man who felt it a great honour to provide financial strength to Indian Independence Movement could not bear to say ‘No’.

 He played an active role in Khilafat and Non-cooperation movement in 1921.
 On this occasion, he consigned all his expensive cloths to flames during the burning of the foreign goods and thus stood exemplary to his country men.

 He offered blank cheques to Gandhiji for ‘Tilak Swarajya Fund’.
 He collected huge donations from his fellow businessmen during the fund raising programme.
-He gifted his bungalow ‘Subhani Villa’ to Khilafat committee along with a generous donation of one lakh rupees.
+He gifted his bungalow ‘Subhani Villa’ to the Khilafat committee along with a generous donation of one lakh rupees.
 Since he was financing the activities of the Indian National Congress, the British government imposed sanctions on his business.

 Undaunted by these measures, he went ahead taking part in all its activities and meetings.
-Even when his business ran into rough weather because of the sanctions imposed by British, he continued to be with Indian National Congress and Khilafat committee activities.
-Eventually, he faced severe troubles when he was collecting donations for ‘Angora Fund’.
+Even when his business ran into rough weather because of the sanctions imposed by the British, he continued to be with the Indian National Congress and Khilafat committee activities.
+Eventually, he faced severe troubles when he was collecting donations for the ‘Angora Fund’.
 He suffered a loss of three crore and forty lakh rupees during February 1922.